 Official Transcript: Go here: http://www.regent.edu/admin/registrar/transcripts.cfm

 Students may take the majority of our master's level coursework.
-Please note, however that the following programs are closed to Professional Learning students: B.S. in Interdisciplinary Studies (Elementary Education), M.Ed.
+Please note, however that the following programs are closed to Professional Development students: B.S. in Interdisciplinary Studies (Elementary Education), M.Ed.
 Career Switcher, M.Ed.
 Elementary Education, M.Ed.
 Student Affairs ,All Ed.D. programs ,All Ph.D. programs and Off-campus programs.